Xperi (NASDAQ:XPER) Shares Gap Down to $21.37

 The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 14th.
 Shareholders of record on Tuesday, August 24th will be paid a dividend of $0.05 per share.
 The ex-dividend date of this dividend is Monday, August 23rd.
 This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.95%.
 Xperi’s payout ratio is presently 11.43%.

-In other news, insider Paul E. Davis sold 6,902 shares of Xperi stock in a transaction on Thursday, July 1st.
+In other Xperi news, insider Paul E. Davis sold 6,902 shares of the business’s stock in a transaction on Thursday, July 1st.
 The shares were sold at an average price of $22.28, for a total transaction of $153,776.56.
-Following the transaction, the insider now owns 129,893 shares in the company, valued at $2,894,016.04.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Following the sale, the insider now owns 129,893 shares of the company’s stock, valued at $2,894,016.04.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
 Insiders own 1.10% of the company’s stock.

 Large investors have recently modified their holdings of the company.
 Oakworth Capital Inc. acquired a new position in shares of Xperi during the first quarter worth $38,000.
 Itau Unibanco Holding S.A. acquired a new position in Xperi in the second quarter valued at $41,000.
 Lazard Asset Management LLC lifted its holdings in Xperi by 83.5% in the second quarter.
 Lazard Asset Management LLC now owns 2,298 shares of the semiconductor company’s stock valued at $51,000 after buying an additional 1,046 shares during the period.
 Penn Mutual Asset Management LLC acquired a new position in Xperi in the first quarter valued at $125,000.
 Finally, Pinz Capital Management LP acquired a new position in Xperi in the first quarter valued at $131,000.
 Institutional investors own 75.07% of the company’s stock.